cjloff/blog/src/blog/improving-cls-on-variable-height-images-and-automating-this-in-umbraco.md

 ![CLS example](../images/cls-unloaded-image-no-att.png)

-The components overall height is drastically reduced meaning when the image loads (either on page load or via lazy loading) it will cause not only for the component to change in height but other elements on the page to move about.
+The components overall height without the image loaded is much shorter, therefore when the image is loaded (either on page load or via lazy loading) it will cause not only for the component to change in height but other elements on the page to move about.
 How do we prevent this issue?
 The simple solution to this is to add width and height attributes on the image tag and set the corresponding values to the dimensions of the image:

 ```html
 <img class="component__image" width="600" height="800" src="https://images.pexels.com/photos/1067333/pexels-photo-1067333.jpeg?width=600">